GGbouttaBag/p0dcleaner/README.md

 (GUI version is BIG ISSUE, dont use it)

+UPD.
+All versions are BIG ISSUES, dont use it :)

 EN. (by Google Translate)